“An extraordinary mélée of color and line, with a free canon that is not far from polytonia …”

 Update (6/1/22): Fabien Gabel continues to champion Rêves around the world.
 He has now performed the piece in four countries on three continents — including his most recent performance with the Orchestre National de France at Maison de la Radio in Paris, a concert I was privileged to attend on May 12, 2022.
 I found that this particular Rêves performance benefited from the fact that the conductor has now “lived with” the music for nearly five years — and with each subsequent performance his interpretation gains from fresh insights into the score.

 The ONF performance is noteworthy in another respect as well: It was filmed by France-Télévision — the first video documentation ever for this composition — and that video has now been released and can be viewed here.
-Having the opportunity to “see as well as hear” the music being made adds even more to being enveloped in the extraordinary landscape of Schmitt’s Rêves.
+Having the opportunity to “see as well as hear” the music being made adds even more to being enveloped in the extraordinary dreamscape of Schmitt’s Rêves.